Emma Allen

 I asked to be referred to Professor Claire Harrison, based at Guys and St Thomas’ in London, who is one of the world’s leading specialists in MPNs.
 She was an excellent form of support and explained the condition in more detail.
 I was told that my biggest risk was clots and, therefore, strokes and that I needed to start taking aspirin daily to prevent thrombotic events.
 In addition, I was offered a bone marrow biopsy to check for fibrosis which I went through a few months later and, indeed, fibrosis was found.
 As a result of this and other factors, my diagnosis of ET was upgraded to another related branch called prefibrotic myelofibrosis.
 This diagnosis is given when fibrosis is present, yet not the quantity that would be found in someone with overt myelofibrosis.
 However, given that fibrosis is present, I have been told that I am more likely to develop myelofibrosis (MF) at some point in the future where prognosis looks to be significantly worse.
 To complicate things further, I was also told that due to a fluctuating haematocrit and low EPO levels, I may be masking yet another branch of the condition called polycythaemia vera (PV), which affects the red blood cells.
 In Summer 2020, I was told that PV was now the most likely diagnosis and that due to a persistent rise in haematocrit, I will need to start regular venesections – a process whereby blood is frequently drawn in an attempt to keep the overproduced cells under control.
 I also had an ultrasound on my spleen as an enlarged spleen is very common with this condition as are night sweats, itching (particularly after a hot shower) and bone pain, thankfully all of which I am yet to experience.

 Part of the difficulty of this condition is the uncertainty of it all – the exact diagnostic branch, the prognosis, the treatment path.
 While I feel very blessed to not have a terminal illness, I do find that being monitored every three to four months, and having the anticipation three times a year of waiting to be told whether the cancer has progressed and that, as a result, cytoreductive treatment must begin, is a torture in itself.
-Due to the rarity of the condition, so much is unknown about it, and therefore it’s very difficult to constantly be told that they have no idea what has caused it, they don’t know how to cure it and they aren’t even sure what is currently occurring or what will occur in the future within the body.
+Due to the rarity of the condition, so much is unknown about it, and therefore it’s very difficult to constantly be told that they have no idea what has caused it, they don’t know how to cure it and they aren’t even sure what is currently occurring or what will occur in the future within the body.”

-Being a young cancer patient, I hear all the time how well I look.
+“Being a young cancer patient, I hear all the time how well I look.
 People assume you can’t have cancer or be unwell if you still have all your hair and aren’t stick thin.
 This is such a myth.
 If only people knew how ill I felt most of the time, they wouldn’t base my suffering (or lack of) on the amount of make-up I use to cover the pale skin and black eyes.

 Migraines and fatigue have been my biggest battles.
 After suffering three to five migraines per week over a long period of time, I finally had an MRI and saw a neurologist who provided me with beta blockers.
 These have helped with my migraines massively but have provided other side effects which have added to the stress of the condition.
 Being diagnosed with cancer has not only affected me, but my family, my marriage and my work where I have now had to reduce my hours to physically and emotionally cope with the demanding role while battling the illness.
 My social life has also suffered as I often don’t feel well enough to go through with plans that I have made with friends.
 Any MPN sufferer will tell you that every single day is a battle with this condition, whether it be physically, emotionally or both.
 Thankfully, I have a fantastic community, consisting both of fellow patients and professionals, who help me get through my most difficult days.
-Support is key.
+Support is key.”

 donate

-Large granular lymphocytic leukaemia (LGLL) is a rare blood cancer.
-Within these webpages you will find out what it is, the symptoms to look out for and treatment options.
+B-cell acute lymphoblastic leukaemia (B-cell ALL) is an acute leukaemia in which too many B-cells are produced in the bone marrow.
+Within these webpages you will find out what it is, the symptoms to look out for, how to diagnose it and treatment options.

 Read More